cppguru/SynoNasHKB/README.md

 Create the following folder structure for your container:

-YOUR_CONTAINER_NAME/
+YOUR_CONTAINER_NAME(Folder)
-├── accessories                              <-- Holds your accesories so you wont have to redo the setup on container update.
+--- accessories(folder)                     <-- Holds your accesories so you wont have to redo the setup on container update
-└── config-SynoNasBridge.json                <-- Config file required by the application.
+--- config-SynoNasBridge.json (config file) <-- Config file required by the application.

 Copy the file config-SynoNasBridge-example.json from configs folder into YOUR_CONTAINER_NAME folder and rename it to config-SynoNasBridge.json and update it according to the example inside.